teambit/bit/README.md

 To share components you don’t need to refactor or configure anything.
 Instead, Bit automatically [detects]((https://docs.bitsrc.io/docs/isolating-and-tracking-components.html)) the component’s dependency graph (including package / file / component dependencies) and creates an [isolated environment](https://docs.bitsrc.io/docs/ext-concepts.html) for every component.

 This environment enables you to to use and develop components from other projects.
 For example, components written in typescript can be used and developed in a project written in flow-typed.
-It also lets Bit test and build your components in isolation,
+It also lets Bit test and build your components in isolation, so you can know the exact state of every component.

 ### Importing with Bit / Installing with NPM